The geometry of maximal representations of surface groups into SO(2,n): Maximal representations into

-The Gothen components and the non-Gothen components have important differences.
-In particular, the Gothen components are smooth, and all representations in Gothen components that are not Hitchin representations are Zariski dense \cite{bradlow,collierthesis}.
-While all non-Gothen components contain representations in the Fuchsian locus.
-Thus we have: \begin{prop} A maximal $\SO_0(2,3)$-representation $\rho$ is in the Fuchsian locus (see Definition \ref{d:FuchsianLocus}) if and only if $\rho$ is a non-Gothen representation. \end{prop}
+The Gothen components and the reducible components have important differences.
+In particular, the Gothen components are smooth, and all representations in Gothen components that are not Hitchin representations are Zariski dense \cite{bradlow,collierthesis}, while all reducible components contain representations in the Fuchsian locus.
+Thus we have: \begin{prop} The reducible components of maximal $\SO_0(2,3)$-representations are exactly the components containing representations in the Fuchsian locus from Definition \ref{d:FuchsianLocus}. \end{prop}